 A journeyman Italian midfielder whose career has been defined by resilience and a deep love for the game across multiple tiers.

-Cristian Pasquato's football journey is a testament to the less-glamorous, fiercely competitive heart of Italian soccer.
-Emerging from the prestigious Juventus youth academy, his early promise saw him bounce between Serie A giants and lower-division loans, never quite securing a permanent top-flight home.
-Rather than fading, Pasquato carved out a significant career as a skilled and experienced playmaker in Serie B and C, known for his technical ability and set-piece delivery.
-His path reflects the reality for many talented players: a life dedicated to the sport not for global fame, but for the intrinsic reward of playing, leading, and contributing to teams across the Italian football landscape, ultimately finding his role as a veteran presence in the semi-professional tiers.
+Cristian Pasquato played 250 matches across Italy's second and third divisions.
+He emerged from the Juventus youth academy in 2009, then bounced between Serie A giants and lower-division loans without securing a permanent top-flight home.
+The playmaker built a career through technical ability and set-piece delivery, serving as a veteran presence in Serie B and C. His path reflects the reality for many talented players: a life dedicated to the sport for the intrinsic reward of playing, leading, and contributing to teams across the Italian football landscape.

 1981–1996